nest/nest-simulator/doc/htmldoc/get-started_index.rst

        |connect| Connect to other tools
        ^^^

-       * :ref:`nest_server`: A guide showcasing how to interact with NEST via a RESTful API.
+       * :ref:`nest_server`: A guide showcasing how to interact with NEST via a RESTful API
        * :ref:`SONATA with NEST <nest_sonata>`: Guide to using the SONATA format
-       * :ref:`MUSIC Tutorial <music_tutorial_1>`: how to transmit data between applications with the MUSIC interface, step-by-step.
+       * :ref:`MUSIC Tutorial <music_tutorial_1>`: how to transmit data between applications with the MUSIC interface, step-by-step
        * :ref:`nest_music`: Additional guide for building scripts with MUSIC